 The Shipwreck Bay (Navagio in Greek) is the most famous beach of Zante island.
 It took its name when a ship carrying illegal cigarettes wrecked there in 1983.
 The rusted ship can be seen today ashore.
 Visited only by boat, Navagio has wonderful crystal water and soft white sand.
 Before reaching Navagio, the tour boat makes a stop in the famous Blue Caves, with equally amazing water.

 5. Agios Prokopios beach in Naxos

 Located only 5 km south of Naxos Town, Agios Prokopios in Naxos island is a long beach with amazing light blue waters.
-It is considered as one of the best beaches in Greece.
+It is considered one of the best beaches in Greece.
 The coast has soft, golden sand.
 The beach gets very popular but due to its large size, it never gets packed.
-Part of the beach is lined up with taverns, cafeterias and studios.
-Many sports centres also have their base in Agios Prokopios or near, including centres for windsurfing, kite surfing and diving.
+Part of the beach is lined up with taverns, cafeterias, and studios.
+Many sports centers also have their base in Agios Prokopios or near, including centers for windsurfing, kite surfing, and diving.

 6. Super Paradise beach in Mykonos

 Although Super Paradise in Mykonos island is most famous for the all-day beach bars and parties, the truth is that it also has fabulous water.
 Lay on the soft sand of Super Paradise, go sunbathing, listen to the music and swim in the crystal waters of the Aegean Sea.
 This beach can be reached by boat or bus from Mykonos Town.
 There are many accommodations around Super Paradise, from family studios to luxurious hotels.